-The Group of Eight (Go8) comprises the Vice-Chancellors and Presidents of Australia’s leading research universities.
-Go8 universities are distinguished by the intensity and breadth of the research they perform, the research-informed nature of the education they offer, and the leadership they bring to community consideration of complex issues.
+The Go8 welcomes the opportunity to respond to the “Draft National Strategy for International Education” [“the Draft Strategy”].
+The Go8 comprises Australia’s eight leading research universities.
+Their distinguishing features are the intensity and breadth of the research they perform, the research-informed nature of the education they offer, and the leadership they bring to community debate and consideration of complex issues.

 The Group of Eight (Go8) signed an MoU with the globally prestigious China Scholarship Council (CSC) on 15 April 2015, aiming to promote the two-way flow of university students and staff between Australia and China.

 The China Scholarship Council (CSC) Secretary-General Dr Liu Jinghui and Deputy Secretary-General Mr Wang Shenggang led a high-level delegation to visit the Group of Eight in Australia on 13-16 April 2015.
 The CSC delegation also consisted of 16 Chinese leading universities, including 10 Vice Presidents.

 The delegates first visited The University of Queensland (UQ) on 13-14 April, and participated in the UQ Global Experiences Expo to promote “study in China” opportunities and scholarship programs for Australian students at all levels.